Outgoing USC Aiken chancellor honored with musical tribute

 "I was not going to be teaching.
 I was going to be learning," he recalled, with a laugh.
 "Sandra … was the one that knew everything, and I recognized that right away."

-Caslen cited such recent USCA accomplishments as being named, by U.S. News and World Report, as the South's best regional collage, and having undergone an enrollment increase of 20 percent since 2012 and a 22 percent increase in "the number of under-represented students."
+Caslen cited such recent USCA accomplishments as being named by U.S. News and World Report as the South's best regional college, and having undergone an enrollment increase of 20% since 2012 and a 22% increase in "the number of underrepresented students."

 He added, "Sandra, I envy what you have accomplished, and one of these days, we want to be like that, so thank you so much."

-Caslen, a retired Army officer who was in the Pentagon during the terrorist attack of Sept.
-11, 2001, and served for five years as the superintendent of West Point, also expressed his appreciation for USCA's steps to improve services for "veterans and military students."
+Caslen, a retired Army officer who was in the Pentagon during the terrorist attack on 9/11 and served for five years as the superintendent of West Point, also expressed his appreciation for USCA's steps to improve services for "veterans and military students."

+The chancellor's husband, Michael (an architect), also spoke to the gathering, expressing his appreciation for Aiken.

 He acknowledged his wife's track record at the university and also expressed thanks for "so many fine people who've gotten behind the locomotive and been involved and pushed to make it all successful."